ButbkaDrug/rss-telegram-bot/README.md

 - **Efficient and Reliable:** Built with Golang for maximum efficiency and reliability.(Actually, only because I love using GO)

 1. Clone repository
 2. From repository folder build/run main.go file.
-Provide your bot tokey ether with -key flag or create .evn file in project root and add "BOT_API_KEY=yourbotapikeyformbotfather" line
+Provide your bot tokey ether with -key flag or create .evn file in project root and add "BOT_API_KEY=yourbotapikeyformbotfather".
+Replase my gibberish with your actual token.